cormacanderson/Goidelex/transcription_log.md

 	ˈtrii.ar -> ˈtrii.aar

-%%%%%%%%%%%%%%%     Rewriting long voweLs     %%%%%%%%%%%%%%%
+%%%% 10.
+Rewriting long vowels
 %
-%%%% 11.
-Clarifying ambiguous colour around long vowels
-%
 % These rules rewrite long vowels for colour assignment.
 %
-% 11i.
+% 10i.
 There is ambiguity in the case of medial ó and ói, where these might follow a-colour or u-colour.
 % This rule isolates the a-colour cases (where <ó, ói> are the medial realisations of <áu, áui>.
 %
 % e.g. umaldóit
 %
-% 11ii.
+% 10ii.
 Elsewhere, the quality of a preceding consonant can be straightforwardly inferred by the vowel representation.
 % These rules assign short vowels before long vowels for colour assignment
 %
-% 11iii.
+% 10iii.
 In many cases, the normalised orthography of long vowels is the same whether an a-colour or u-colour consonant follows.
 % In most cases (11iv.) we take the following vowel to be indicative of consonant colour, but the situation is less clear with final consonants.
 % For ó before a final consonant, e.g. brón, a-colour is assumed.
 %